Van Keuren Avenue in Jersey City - proposed site for trash facility

 Example of waste facility transport operations

-A new large-scale solid waste transfer station and material recovery facility is being proposed by Van Keuren LLC by Compliance Plus Services Inc. for construction near St. Paul’s and Tonnelle Avenue in Jersey City.
+A new large-scale ‘Solid Waste Transfer Station and Material Recovery Facility’ is being proposed by Van Keuren LLC for construction near St. Paul’s and Tonnelle Avenue in Jersey City.
 The facility would funnel regional waste to Jersey City, bringing diesel traffic and pollution directly to a community already suffering from environmental burdens.
 If successful, this will be the third of already two waste facilities in the neighborhood.

 highlights the existing solid waste facilities in the neighborhood by the purple dots - within one mile of the proposed facility site are multiple affected neighborhoods such as the heights and journal square.

-This waste facility would not just increase waste and traffic in our city, but harm our environment and public health.
-Diesel emissions are also associated with numerous negative health impacts, including asthma and cardiovascular risk, worsening existing conditions including heart and lung disease.
+This waste facility would also harm our environment and public health in an extreme way.
+Diesel emissions are associated with numerous negative health impacts, including asthma and cardiovascular risk, worsening existing health conditions including heart and lung disease.
 The U.S. EPA reports that “these conditions can result in increased numbers of emergency room visits, hospital admissions, absences from work and school, and premature death.”

-To put into perspective of how this will directly affect our community: Within one mile of the proposed site, there are many areas where vulnerable people like children, the elderly, and the sick are concentrated and may be exposed to this pollution.
-There are:
+To put into perspective of how this will directly affect our community: Within one mile of the proposed site, there are many areas where vulnerable people like children, the elderly, and the sick are concentrated and may be exposed to this pollution, which include :

 14 hospitals, nursing homes, and/or medical centers